AlekVolsk/snippets/README.md

 - `(string)$message` — message about the operation of the plugin, if empty, means that the plugin did not perform any actions to export data
 - `(array)$data` — data array for subsequent import (described above), may be absent if the plugin fails

-#### The plugin, by definition, does not work with the database in the context of reading / writing snippet data — the component controller does this work.
+#### The plugin does not undertake the work of reading snippet data from the database or writing snippet data to the database — the component controller does this work.
 All that the plugin does is read and write files, send and receive an array of data.